-The amount of toxins you are exposed to everyday manifests in different health problems.
-Some symptoms related to toxicity are allergies, headaches, low energy, depression, bowel irregularities such as constipation and diarrhea, digestive problems and skin issues.
+As you absorb toxins, your body may have unpleasant reactions, and you may suffer from health problems.
+Some symptoms related to toxicity include allergies, headaches, a low energy level.
+More serious symptoms include depression, bowel irregularities such as constipation and diarrhea, digestive problems and skin issues.

-- kill the friendly bacteria in your gut
+- Toxins can kill the healthy bacteria in your gut .

-- block oxygen from binding to red blood cells
+- They can block oxygen from binding to red blood cells.

-- block enzymes the body needs for normal functions
+- Toxins block enzymes the body needs for normal functions.

-When toxins in your tissues and cells build up faster than they can be eliminated, bioaccumulation occurs.
+- They can cause bioaccumulation (When toxins in your tissues and cells build up faster than they can be eliminated, bioaccumulation occurs.
 The toxins that remain circulating in your body can cause irritation and damage.
-When toxins combine inside you, they can cause further damage.
+When toxins combine inside you, they can cause further damage.)

 1. Constant fatigue:

 You may sleep well, but you find it a struggle to get through your day.
-A sign your body is overwhelmed as it tries to get rid of the toxins you’re pouring into it.
-How do you handle the exhaustion?
-If your coping mechanisms are drinking more coffee or snacking on sweet foods, you’re just adding to the problem.
-The fatigue could result from the hormone disruptors, which are disrupting your immune system.
+This is a sign that your body is overwhelmed as it tries to get rid of the toxins you’re pouring into it.
+Additionally, if your coping mechanisms include drinking more coffee or snacking on sweet foods to combat the fatigue, you’re just adding to the problem.

-Let’s face it; losing weight is never easy.
-If you’re putting on the pounds even though you cut calories and exercise daily, it may be your hormones.
+Let’s face it: Losing weight is never easy.
+However, if you’re still putting on the pounds even though you cut calories and exercise daily, your hormones may be to blame.
 Normal hormone function is significantly influenced by toxins in the foods you eat and the personal care products you use.
 Your diet and personal care routine need a detox.
-A supplement like Internal911 helps your body get rid of the toxin buildup that is damaging your health.
+A supplement like Internal911 will help your body eliminate the toxic buildup that is damaging your health.

-Despite brushing, rinsing, chewing gum and sucking on breath mints, you can’t sweeten the stink.
+Despite brushing, rinsing, chewing gum, and sucking on breath mints, bad breath may persist.
 Bad breath is commonly linked to digestive issues, which allow toxins to proliferate.
-It can be a sign your liver is struggling to remove the toxins from your body.
-Your breath will remain offensive until you address the source of the problem.
+It can also be a sign your liver is struggling to remove the toxins from your body.
+Unfortunately, your breath will likely remain offensive until you address the source of the problem.

 If smells (especially fragrances) trigger headaches or make you sick to your stomach, it can be a clue your body is fighting toxic overload.

-If they aren’t connected to a workout or some form of exercise yesterday, the toxins in your life are working away at your muscles and joints especially if you experience muscle aches regularly.
+If they aren’t connected to some form of exercise or injury, muscle pains can indicate toxic overload.
+The toxins in your body can eat away at your muscles and joints if not properly expelled.

-Acne, rashes, as well as other skin symptoms may point to a toxic overload.
-Acne, in particular, can be traced to the toxins in your diet or skin care products.
-Puffy eyes and eczema or psoriasis breakouts might be signs you’ve exceeded your toxic limit.
+Acne, rashes, and other skin symptoms may point to toxic overload.
+Acne, in particular, can be traced to the toxins in your diet or skincare products.
+Puffy eyes, eczema, or psoriasis might also be signs you’ve exceeded your toxic limit.